 Until now, there was no easy way to create a WooCommerce product catalog to list products in a neat and compact format.

-In this post, I’ll walk you through how to do this using the new WooCommerce Product Table plugin, which was released last week.
+In this post, I’ll walk you through how to do this using the new WooCommerce Product Table plugin.

 What is a WooCommerce Product Catalog?